ashbinnasar/ashbinnasar.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>Ashbin Nasar is an IT professional with 2+ years of experience as software developer.He currently works as a Senior Software Engineer at <a href="https://www.brillio.com/">Brillio Technologies</a>.</p>
+<p>Ashbin Nasar is an IT professional with 4+ years of experience as software developer.He currently works as a Tech Lead at <a href="https://hashedin.com/">Hashedin Technologies</a>.</p>

 <p>He is skilled at web development and worked mainly as Mean Stack Developer.He has Good written and oral communication skills and he is capable of solving problems in the most efficient manner.</p>